gini/gini-pay-api-lib-android/Readme.md

-Gini Android SDK
+Gini Pay API lib
 ================

-An SDK for integrating Gini technology into other apps.
-With this SDK you will be able to extract semantic information from various types of documents.
+A library for integrating Gini technology into other apps.
+With this library you will be able to extract semantic information from various types of documents.

 Dependencies
 ------------

-The Gini Android SDK has the following dependencies:
+The Gini Pay API lib has the following dependencies:

 * [Volley from Google](http://developer.android.com/training/volley/index.html) ([AOSP Repository](https://android.googlesource.com/platform/frameworks/volley))
 * [Bolts from facebook](https://github.com/BoltsFramework/Bolts-Android)